lkesteloot/unsong/unsong-2.md

 Ana passed Treasure Island, went into the tunnel through Yerba Buena.
 There are tunnels underneath Jerusalem, too, built for sieges.
 Some of them have the earliest known paleo-Hebrew inscriptions on them.
 The Yerba Buena tunnel had a sign.
 It said:

-[blockquote]<b>AS PER THE CALIFORNIA SECURITY ACT OF 1972, SECTION 22 PART 10:</b><br/>
+[blockquote]
+   /[sc]As per the California Security Act of 1972, section 22 part 10:[/sc]
-This has been declared a restricted area<br/>
+   /This has been declared a restricted area
-It is unlawful to cross beyond this point<br/>
+   /It is unlawful to cross beyond this point
-Deadly force will be used upon violators of this ordinance [/blockquote]
+   /Deadly force will be used upon violators of this ordinance [/blockquote]

 Ana left the tunnel, walked onto the second half of the bridge.
 The sun beat down on her.
 The span of the bridge seemed to shimmer and sway.
 The city ahead of her grew larger with each step.